by Bibianna Purgina, MD FRCPC

 The diagnosis of a desmoid tumour is usually made after a small piece of the tumour is removed in a procedure called a biopsy.
 The tissue is then sent to a pathologist who examines it under a microscope.
 Sometimes additional tests such as immunohistochemistry or molecular testing may be performed to confirm the diagnosis.

-When viewed under the microscope, the tumour is made up of long thin spindle cells that look like the cells found in normal fibrous tissue.
+When viewed under the microscope, the tumour is made up of long thin spindle cells that look like the cells found in normal connective tissue.
 Most of these spindle cells are specialized fibroblasts and myofibroblasts and they form a mass that grows into the surrounding normal tissues.

-Because desmoid tumours can look like other tumours that develop from fibrous tissue, it can be difficult for your pathologist to make a definite diagnosis of desmoid fibromatosis with the small amount of tissue provided with a biopsy.
+Because desmoid tumours can look like other tumours that develop from connective tissue, it can be difficult for your pathologist to make a definite diagnosis of desmoid fibromatosis with the small amount of tissue provided with a biopsy.
 However, your pathologist may suggest this diagnosis as a possibility to your clinician in the pathology report.